AAWorks/hill-cipher/Presentation.md

    5. Rewrite the listed equations that have a remainder such that the remainder is isolated.
    6. Starting from the bottom of the list of rewritten equations, substitute the equation above into the bottom of the list of rewritten equations and keep it on the bottom.
 Remove the equation above the bottom of the equation and repeat this till the bottom equation is the one remaining.
    7. You should get an equation in the format of au + bv = d, where d is the last nonzero remainder that you got in step 4, and a and b are the original inputs into the gcd function. u and v are the other factors that we just got (not what we started out with).
 We can safely ignore v and u is the modular inverse.
 (There are some weird and insane steps that are relevant to if a is greater than b, but we won't get to that).
+1. Perform matrix multiplication
+2. Do modulo 26 to the matrix
+3. Convert the matrix contents to alphabetical characters, going from top to bottom.